Profile & Rankings

 Since 2010, Taylor has ranked among the top ten Baccalaureate colleges nationally for participation rate and for number of students in short-term duration trips.
-Taylor also placed sixth among Top 40 Baccalaureate colleges for the percentage of students who participated in a study abroad experience.
+Taylor also placed 14th among Top 40 Baccalaureate colleges for the number of students who participated in a study abroad experience.

 Student Life Experience